cse110-fa22-group27/Team-Sleep-Deprived/admin/team.md

   <img alt="Kevin Chang" style="float: right;" src="branding/profile-pictures/pfp-kevinchang.jpg" height=175 width=175>
 </p>

 Hi!
 I am Kevin Chang.
 I am a senior majoring in Computer Engineering.
 One of my favorite things is road trips!
-I enjoy the feeling when driving the car which makes me feel that I am connected to the land (I know It sounds pretty weird haha).
+I enjoy the feeling when driving the car which makes me feel that I am connected to the land (I know it sounds pretty weird haha).
 <br><br>